rikka0w0/SimElectricity/README.md

 SimElectricity
 ==============
-a demo for Resistive load circuit simulation
+A demo for Resistive load circuit simulation.